Vicente de Zaldívar: Buffalo hunting

 Food and resources were scarce in the young colony of New Mexico.
-On September 15, 1598, Zaldivar and his guide, Jusepe Gutierrez, led a group of 60 men onto the Great Plains to determine whether Bison, the American buffalo, could be domesticated.
-Departing from Pecos Pueblo, Zaldivar journeyed 57 leagues eastward, about 250 km, probably to the Canadian River valley.
+On September 15, 1598, Zaldívar and his guide, Jusepe Gutierrez, led a group of 60 men onto the Great Plains to determine whether bison, the American buffalo, could be domesticated.
+Departing from Pecos Pueblo, Zaldívar journeyed 57 leagues eastward, about 250 km, probably to the Canadian River valley.
 There he found huge herds of buffalo.
-Zaldivar and his men constructed a large corral in which they attempted to capture several thousand buffalo.
+Zaldívar and his men constructed a large corral in which they attempted to capture several thousand buffalo.
 The buffalo were recalcitrant and killed three horses and wounded 40 more.
-Zaldivar then captured a number of buffalo calves, but all of them quickly died.
-Failing in the attempt to domesticate buffalo, Zaldivar focused instead on hunting and returned to the Spanish settlements with 80 arobas, about 1000 kg of buffalo fat.
+Zaldívar then captured a number of buffalo calves, but all of them quickly died.
+Failing in the attempt to domesticate buffalo, Zaldívar focused instead on hunting and returned to the Spanish settlements with 80 arobas, about 1000 kg of buffalo fat.
 He proclaimed buffalo meat superior to the beef of Spanish cows.
-Zaldivar and his men arrived back at the Spanish settlements on November 8, 1598.
+Zaldívar and his men arrived back at the Spanish settlements on November 8, 1598.